Fellowships and Awards

 Huber Warner Fellowship in Molecular Biology

-The Huber Warner Fellowship in Molecular Biology is supported by the generous contribution of Professor Huber Warner who is a former faculty member in biochemistry and Associate Dean for Research in the College of Biological Sciences.
-This fellowship will be given to a student in the BMBB graduate program who works in the area of molecular biology.
+The Huber Warner Fellowship in Molecular Biology is supported by the generous contribution of Professor Huber Warner who was a former faculty member in Biochemistry and Associate Dean for Research in the College of Biological Sciences.
+This fellowship will be given to a student in the BMBB graduate program who works in the area of Molecular Biology.
 Preference will be given to a student working on mechanisms of aging.
-The applicant should submit a one-page statement describing their thesis work.

 Paul D. Boyer-James B. Peter Award